Meaning of Epic Music or Epic Orchestral Music

 I'm an Epic music aka Epic orchestral music composer and playlist curator.

-In this article I will be teaching you the meaning of these terms.
+This article will cover the definitions of these terms.

 The Word Epic As A Standalone